Skip to main content

 Virtual module (compiled by plugin)

-// (virtual module — never hits disk, cached per schema)
+// (same output as CLI — never hits disk, cached per schema)

 import { useForm } from 'react-hook-form';